-Fines for DUI convictions vary wildly state to state.
-For a first conviction, fines can range from $300 - $1000.
+Fines for DUI convictions vary significantly from state to state.
+For a first conviction, fines can be as high as $2000, and continue to rise each year.
 A repeat offender can face fines of $1,000 - $10,000, depending on the circumstances of their case.

 DUI related community service can take many shapes and forms.
 Some examples include: speaking engagements regarding the dangers of drunk driving, removing litter from highways, or volunteering at a charity.
 DUI offenders are assigned a set number of community service hours they have to perform within a given amount of time; non-completion risks violating probation, which can have serious consequences.

 A court can order an offender to attend an alcohol education class, DUI prevention program, or other medical treatment such as rehabilitative clinics as appropriate.
 These are often offered as a way to avoid jail or stiff fines if an offender chooses to attend the class and/or treatment.
 Most treatment programs are inpatient programs, meaning you will likely have to take time off of work to participate.

 Almost every state requires a DUI offender to have an ignition interlock device installed on their car at their own expense by the first or second DUI conviction.
 The device requires the offender to test their breath in order to be able to start the car, and it often requires continued breath tests intermittently throughout a trip in case someone else was used to trick the device.
 The BAC limit for this device is usually 0.02%.